 Nearly all technological breakthroughs involve a new material or material functionality.
 As an MSE at Michigan Tech, you’ll process a wide range of materials in our exceptional labs, view and analyze their resulting structure, and evaluate their properties and performance.

 Cubic (Bi,Lu,Gd)3(FeGa)5O12 magneto-optic material used for one-way optical filters.
-Atomic resolution scanning transmission electron micrograph by MSE staff member Pinaki Mukherjee and Professor Miguel Levy.
+Atomic resolution scanning transmission electron micrograph by former MSE staff member Pinaki Mukherjee and Professor Miguel Levy.

 Learn by doing, in high-tech, pilot-scale labs.